Kwesta96/vaimo_assignment/README.md

 amongst react developers and has a huge community.

 Next.js could have been an alternative to React for this project.
 I call it the fullstack framework for React.js.
-It's SEO friendliness makes it one of the to top JS frameworks (especially for eCommerce sites).
+It's SEO friendliness makes it one of the top JS frameworks (especially for eCommerce sites).